-Lynn Swanson will begin her new position as Executive Artistic Director of the Milwaukee Children’s Choir mid-August 2018.
-Previously, she served as Assistant Director of the Zhuhai Classical Children’s Choir Zhuhai, China, a choral program of the Webb-Mitchell Centre for Choral Studies and the British Schools Foundation and as Executive Associate Music Director of the William Baker Choral Foundation.
+Prior to her work in China, Ms. Swanson served as Executive Associate Music Director of the William Baker Choral Foundation.
 While a member of the staff of The Choral Foundation, Ms. Swanson created the Institute for Healthy Singing leading workshops for church choirs and community choruses.
-Ms. Swanson is the Founder of the Lynn Swanson Festival Singers formerly known as the Gwinnett Festival Singers founded in Atlanta in 1985, the Northside Young Singers and the Cobb Summer Singers now named the Summer Baroque Institute.
+Ms. Swanson is the Founder of the Lynn Swanson Festival Singers formerly known as the Gwinnett Festival Singers founded in Atlanta in 1985, and the Northside Young Singers and Cobb Summer Singers.
 From 2011 to 2017, she served as Organist and Music Director of St. Benedict’s Episcopal Church in Atlanta, Georgia.

-She is host and author of DevelopingVoices.blog posting relevant information on the science behind the voice and managing articles submitted by other qualified educators in this important field.
-Her posts can be found on Amercian Choral Director’s Association’s weekly newsletter ChoralNet.org.
+She is the editor of DevelopingVoices.blog posting relevant information on the science behind the voice and managing articles submitted by other qualified educators in this essential field.
+Her posts can be found on American Choral Director’s Association’s newsletter ChoralNet.org.

-Her choral ensembles have served as headline performers at the Tenth Annual Chamber Series at Central Conservatory, Beijing, China, the International Chorus Festival also held in Beijing, the internationally renowned Piccolo Spoleto Festival in Charleston, South Carolina, Christmas Atlanta Festival, The Arts International Festival, among many others.
+Her choral ensembles have served as headline performers at the Tenth Annual Chamber Series at Central Conservatory, Beijing, China, the International Chorus Festival, Beijing, 2018, the internationally renowned Piccolo Spoleto Festival in Charleston, South Carolina, Christmas Atlanta Festival, The Arts International Festival, among many others.

-She is a member of the International Voice Care Network of St. John’s University, Mu Phi Epsilon National Music Fraternity, Pro-Mozart Society of Atlanta, Anglican Association of Musicians, American Guild of Organists and the American Choral Directors Association.
+She is a member of the International Voice Care Network of St. John’s University, Mu Phi Epsilon National Music Fraternity, American Guild of Organists and the American Choral Directors Association.